MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_server.md

 9cad3ea5b7bc    microsoft/iis:windowsservercore   "ping -t localhost"   About a minute ago   Up       0.0.0.0:80->80/tcp   grave_jang
 ```

-From a different computer system, open up a web browser and enter the IP address of the container host.
+From a different computer, open up a web browser and enter the IP address of the container host.
 If everything has been configured correctly, you should see the IIS splash screen.
 This is being served from the IIS instance hosted in the Windows container.

 ![](media/iis1.png)

 Back on the container host, use the `docker rm` command to remove the container.
+Note – replace the name of the container with the actual container name.

 ```none
 docker rm -f grave_jang